-However, it is considered a red meat source.
-So if you’d like to have a variety of options for your red meat then you might want to consider adding this to your list.
+It is considered a red meat source.
+If you’d like to have a variety of options for your red meat then you might want to consider adding this to your list.

 I was actually rather surprised by the latest studies on this meat.
 There was a time when buffalo was considered less healthy.

 However, if you have access to ostrich meat, the good news is that it is a healthy meat option as long as the meat is lean.
-But I don’t think it would be a viable meat source for most people to raise as they are rather large birds.
+Even so, I don’t think it would be a viable meat source for most people to raise as they are rather large birds.

 Again, it is a solid healthy meat choice as long as the meat is lean.
-But it is another meat source that would most likely be difficult to raise because of it’s size.
+It is another meat source that would most likely be difficult to raise because of its size.